don-tay/don-tay/README.md

 # Hey there, I'm Don 👋

-I am a Final Year Computer Science Undergraduate from the National University of Singapore.
+I am a Data Engineer at ByteDance and a Final Year Computer Science Undergraduate at the National University of Singapore.
 My interest area include Software/Web Development, Data Engineering and DevOps.
-Talk to me about SQL/NoSQL databases, Big Data technologies, web development and DevOps.
+Talk to me about databases, Big Data technologies, web development and DevOps.

 ## GitHub/WakaTime Stats